skywarth/project-elysium/req.md

 - Method of interaction with the storage solution can be done via several ways:
     1. Local Access
         - FTP/sFTP
-        - Software Interface (NextCloud)
+        - Software Interface (NextCloud, OpenMediaVault)
     2. Remote Access
         - Through [Exposer](#exposer)

 - For now, all access requires authentication by standard means.
+- In the ultimate form, this module should use RAID 10 (RAID 1+0)

-### Access Base
+### <a name="access"></a> Access Base
 User roles, role groups, permissions are all defined here.
 For permission checks (other than biometric confirmation), every module visits Access Base.

 - All the data regarding permissions, roles and similar will be retained in a conventional database (SQL based).